 Sec.
 1. Only active members shall be considered for nomination to office.
 The Grand Council Deputy shall conduct an investigation of all nominees to determine standing prior to voting, and the status of all nominees shall be made known to the Chapter prior to voting.

 Sec.
-2 For the purpose of electing officers, an electoral quorum shall be two-thirds (2/3) of the Active members of the chapter excluding active members on advanced pharmacy practice experiential (APPE) rotations.
-Active members on APPE rotations may vote and count towards the quorum if present.
+2 No additions to By-Law V, Sec.
+2.

 Sec.
 3. No additions to By-Law V, Sec 3.